its-swats/RERN-Boilerplate/readme.md

 There's a lot of work left to do here, but this should be enough to get a project started.

 * Database names and connections are currently hardcoded for localhost
-* Database will need to create a table if one does not already exist
+* ~~Database will need to create a table if one does not already exist~~
+* On initial server launch, the table and entry will be created, but the server will need to be restarted before the changefeed will take effect
 * Need to implement some sort of hot-loading for changes made to the server to go with thh React hot-loading

 ##Contributions